 Student loan landscape: What a difference a decade makes

 A Bloomberg report notes how the big banks have rushed out of the student loan business over the past five years.
 In that time, JPMorgan and Bank of America have left student lending completely, while Wells Fargo has trimmed back its operations “substantially.”
-On the other hand, some smaller names such as SunTrust Banks and Discover Financial Services have stepped up private student loans and refinancing.
+[Update Sept.
+9, 2020: Wells Fargo has exited the private student loan business] On the other hand, some smaller names such as SunTrust Banks and Discover Financial Services have stepped up private student loans and refinancing.

 The trend really began in 2010, when student lending reforms allowed the government to extend loans directly to students.
 Today, the Bloomberg report notes, the federal government originates a full 90% of U.S. student loans.